Downloadable Word document of this post is above.

 In the posts where I talk about my accomplishments and where I came of well, it is usually because there is a narrative interest to them.
 They reveal something about me, but they also make for good reading, since they are good stories.

 I have a preference for the writing style of the essays of E. B. White over the essays of Johnson or Addison or Steele.
 Their essays are well worth reading and every bit as valuable as White’s but their style is clearly dated.
+[A middlebrow comment from someone whose exposure to English letters did not go much beyond college English courses.]
 Sometimes your style sounds dated.

 I am not a priori inclined to give much weight to the views of a “critic” who prefers E. B. White to Samuel Johnson.